katai5plate/RPGMV-CoreScript-Reference/docs/jsdoc/Window_ActorCommand.md

 #### cursorUp (wrap)

-Moves the cursor up; if wrap is passed as true, then it will return to the bottom when at the top of the list.
+Moves the cursor up; i[String](String.md)rue, then it will return to the bottom when at the top of the list.

 ##### Parameters: